Preparing Your Application

 - On-line – McKinney Law participates in the Law School Admission Council (LSAC) on-line application system, which includes an optional credentials assembly service.

 - Directly to McKinney Law – simply complete our own application form and send it to us in whatever manner you would like: postal mail, e-mail, fax, and of course you can stop in and hand-deliver it, as we always enjoy having you come to the law school.
+If you are sending files over e-mail, they will only be accepted as PDF documents, we will not accept documents in any other format.

 We use rolling admissions, which means there are no deadlines for you to worry about.
 You can start in either the fall (mid to late-August) or the spring (early January) term.
 If you are applying late in the process, we will do our best to get your application processed, although if you are coming from outside the US and need a visa, it is critical that you apply in enough time for us to make a decision and still have time to apply for a visa.
 The turn-around time on a completed application is typically in the range of 2-3 weeks, although that can vary somewhat as many of the faculty on the admissions committee travel frequently around the world.